golden-garage/golden-garage.github.io/about.md

 companion.
 I didn't learn to play it well.
 But it did support me as I sang my way soulfully through those turbulent times.
 I didn't learn to sing, either.
 But, I did find a way through my voice to let go and heal.

-As I turned thirty, I remarried.
+As I turned thirty, I remarried and moved to Germany.
 I put away my guitar and focused on learning to live in another country, speak another language and raise another three kids.
 I lost touch with my first two kids by not being responsible enough.
 I wasn't going to lose these three kids through the same self-absorbed complacency.
 No matter how much effort it took.
 No matter how much traveling it took.
 No matter how much time it took.
 I was going to see it through.

 After about a dozen years or so of traveling during the week for work - being only home on the weekend - traveling started getting old and instead of enjoying the scenic European countryside, I spent most of my time feeling